Yeh Rishta Kya Kehlata Hai: Impact

 Shoma Munshi in her book Prime Time Soap Operas on Indian Television said the show has "simplicity and highly emotional content" and was noted for placing female characters in the historical tradition of a large joint family.

 This Hindi soap opera is the longest-running Indian television soap opera.
 It was the first Hindi show to cross 2,500 episodes.
 It completed 3,000 episodes on 11 September 2019 creating a history in the Indian television.
 On 1 September 2021, It completed 3500 episodes.
 On 4 March 2023, it completed 4000 episodes successfully.
+The show completed 4500 episodes on 23rd May 2024.

+On 3rd December 2025, it completed 5000 episodes successfully.

 Hina Khan participated in the 'Power of 49' campaign, in which soap opera actors used their influence to urge women to vote.
 Khan was paid with ₹1 to 1.25 Lacks per episode as of in 2015 and 2016 making her one of the highest paid Indian television actress.

 In 2020, it became the third most tweeted Indian television show on Twitter.